Katharina2707/docs-sample/docs/reference/users.md

     description: Full name of the user            #Suggestion to add a description
   email:                                          #Suggestion to add email
     type: string
-    format: email                                 #Suggestion to add format to indicates that the string should follow a valid email format
+    format: email                                 #Suggestion to add format to indicate that the string should follow a valid email format
     description: email address of the user
 ```